 Ellie Black made history at the 2017 FIG World Championships in Montreal, winning silver to become Canada’s first ever all-around medallist at the worlds.
-A year earlier, Black had produced a breakthrough performance for Canadian artistic gymnastics at Rio 2016, placing fifth in the women’s individual all-around for the country’s best ever Olympic result in the event.
+Black had produced a breakthrough performance for Canadian artistic gymnastics at Rio 2016, placing fifth in the women’s individual all-around for the country’s best ever Olympic result in the event.
 At Tokyo 2020, she finished fourth in the beam final for Canada’s best ever Olympic result in any women’s artistic gymnastics event.
 She was cleared to compete after withdrawing from the all-around final because of a sprained ankle suffered in training.

 Black was one of five athletes to win five medals at Toronto 2015, making her Canada’s decorated athlete of those Pan Am Games.
 Her gold medal in the individual all-around was the first by a Canadian in the event since San Juan 1979 and the first by a non-American since Caracas 1983.
 She made more history at Lima 2019 where she became the first woman to win back-to-back gold medals in the individual all-around at the Pan Am Games.
 That was one of five medals Black won in Lima, bringing her career Pan Am Games total to 10 and making her Canada’s most decorated gymnast ever at Pan Ams.

-Getting into the Sport: Started competitive gymnastics at age 9… Had her Olympic dream sparked while watching the Beijing 2008 artistic gymnastics competition on TV; the Canadian team included David Kikuchi, who trained at her club in Halifax and is now her coach… Outside Interests: Studying kinesiology at Dalhousie University … Enjoys watching movies and listening to music… Does presentations to schools on behalf of the Nova Scotia Sports Hall of Fame to inspire the next generation… Odds and Ends: Favourite motto: Dream big, don’t let anyone else set your limits… Inspired by training mate Hugh Smith to keep pushing for her dreams… Collects keychains and Starbucks mugs from her travels…
+Getting into the Sport: Started competitive gymnastics at age 9… Had her Olympic dream sparked while watching the Beijing 2008 artistic gymnastics competition on TV; the Canadian team included David Kikuchi, who trained at her club in Halifax and is now her coach… Outside Interests: Studying kinesiology at Dalhousie University … Enjoys cooking and baking, watching movies and listening to music… Does presentations to schools on behalf of the Nova Scotia Sports Hall of Fame to inspire the next generation… Odds and Ends: Favourite motto: Dream big, don’t let anyone else set your limits… Inspired by training mate Hugh Smith to keep pushing for her dreams… Collects keychains and Starbucks mugs from her travels…

 |London 2012||Gymnastics - Artistic||Team - Women||5|